HiteshKolluru-asu/SER516-Spr25-JavaB-3/README.md

 * Afferent Coupling (Ca): Measures the number of incoming dependencies.
 Benchmark Value: 5
 * Efferent Coupling (Ce): Measures the number of outgoing dependencies.
 Benchmark Value: 5
+* Instability metric (I) : Measures how susceptible a software package is, to changes based on its outgoing dependencies.
 * Defect Density: Number of defects per lines of code.
 Benchmark Value: 10
+* Visualization of the metrics: Line graph for Afferent, Efferent and Instability metrics.
+Bar Chart for Defect Density.
+* Added a Benchmark value for each metric and graph shows the metrics against this idealized baseline(benchmark) over time.

 ### 4.2 File Storage and Comparison